ikhlynin/memory-allocator/README.md

 # memory-allocator
-Memory allocator writen in C
+My attempt to implement a memory allocator in C